 - When configured to use a cache directory, can detect entry deletions and updates to implement the webmention update and delete protocols (as well as saving some time and bandwidth)

-First, you'll want to have your Atom (or RSS) feed implement the WebSub protocol.
+If you want to support WebSub, have your feed implement the WebSub protocol.
 The short version is that you should have a

 <link rel="hub" href="http://path/to/hub" /> in your feed's top-level element.